If you're running a loyalty program, one rule to always follow is this: loyalty programs should never be stagnant.

 Brainstorm New FAQs

-Speaking of FAQs, making changes to your program is a good opportunity to update your program FAQs.
-While smaller changes might not require new FAQs, big changes definitely will, if only to answer the questions “Why has this changed?”, “How does this affect me?”, or “What do I need to do now?”
+Speaking of FAQs, making changes to your program is a good opportunity to update your standing loyalty program Frequently Asked Questions.
+While smaller program changes might not require new FAQs, big changes definitely will, if only to answer the questions “Why has this changed?”, “How does this affect me?”, or “What do I need to do now?”

 If The Change Is Serious, Tell Program Members Why